Grants from Special Medical Funds

 - Organizational infrastructure that indicates sufficient capacity for this work, including financial infrastructure and staff.

-- Grant support from Special Medical Funds will not reduce eligibility to apply to the Rhode Island Foundation for other grant support.
+- Grant support from Special Medical Funds will not impact an organization's eligibility to apply to the Rhode Island Foundation for other grant support.

 The on-line application includes: